11 NCERT CBSE Political Science 2 Freedom

 Answer

-A simple answer to the question 'what is freedom' is the absence of constraints.
+A simple answer to the question 'what is freedom' is absence of constraints.

 Explanation

-C The right to ignore all social norms.
+C The right to disregard all societal norms and laws.

 Answer